daltonkdwyer/Plntry_rccar1/Readme3_RasberryPi.md

         ExecStart=sudo -u pi python /home/pi/rc_car1/app.py    (OR put in daltonkdwyer instead of pi!!!)
         [Install]
         WantedBy=multi-user.target
+        c) And then do the following two commands:
-        c) Tell systemd to recognize the service with (you will need to enter this command every time you change the file!!!)
+            i) Tell systemd to recognize the service with (you will need to enter this command every time you change the file!!!)
             |sudo systemctl daemon-reload
-        d) Finally, tell systemd that we want the service to start on boot:
+            ii) Finally, tell systemd that we want the service to start on boot:
             |sudo systemctl enable app.service
     3. To see if everything's running correctly (USEFUL!!!) type in this:
         |systemctl status app.service